-This course provides a minimum of 120 supervised clinical practicum hours, in a PreK-12 educational setting, in the assessment/treatment methods of pediatric clients who demonstrate communication disorders or differences that include the elements of articulation, phonology,
+This course provides a minimum of 120 supervised clinical practicum hours, in a PreK-12 educational setting, in the assessment/treatment methods of pediatric clients who demonstrate communication disorders or differences that include the elements of articulation, phonology, motor speech, fluency, receptive/expressive language, cognitive aspects of communication, and social aspects of communication.
+Prerequisite: SLP 581A

-SLP 581C - Speech-Language-Hearing Assessment & Intervention II 2 cr.
+SLP 581C - Speech-Language-Hearing Assessment & Intervention II

 This course provides a minimum of 120 supervised clinical practicum hours, in an adult placement setting, in the assessment/treatment methods of individuals with communication disorders/differences across the continuum.
 Students will interview patients, family members, and caregivers, collaborate with other professionals, administer standardized assessments, diagnose, make recommendations, and provide evidence-based interventions.
-Prerequisite: SLP 503, 506, 509, 512, 515, 521, 524, 530, 580A, 580B, 580C, & 581A; Prerequisite or Corequisite: SLP 533 & 536
+Prerequisite: SLP 581A